pqabelian/abec/docs/Abec User Manual.md

 These folders are the **configuration folders** of Abewallet.

-If you want to connect Abewallet with Abec, you should first configure the abecusername and the abecpassword options in *abewallet.conf* before running abewallet.
-These should be the same as rpcuser and rpcpass options specified in *abec.conf*.
+If you want to connect your ABEL wallet abewallet with the abec at one of your mining machines, you should first configure the abecusername and the abecpassword options in *abewallet.conf* before running abewallet.
+They are the same as the rpcuser and rpcpass options specified in *abec.conf*.

 ```
 abecusername= [rpcuser]
 abecpassword= [rpcpass]
 ```

-In addition, in order to interact with Abewallet later (using Abectl), username and password should also be configured, (any username and password is fine)
+In addition, in order to interact with abewallet later (using abectl), username and password should also be configured, (any username and password is fine).

 ```
 username= [username]
 password= [password]
 ```

+In other words, abecusername / abecpassword (in abewallet.conf) correspond to rpcuser / rpcpassword (in abec.conf), respecitvely, and are used for establishing a secure RPC communication channel between abec and abewallet.
+While username / password (in abewallet.conf) will be used for establishing a secure RPC communication channel between abectl (to be introduced) and abewallet.

-Besides the above configuration, the other things you should do depends on whether or not Abec and Abewallet are on the same machine.
+Besides the configuration above, you may need to do a few more configurations depending on whether or not abec and abewallet are on the same machine.
+But again, we do not suggest you to run both abec and abewallet on the same machine despite it is absolutely feasible to do so.

-### Abec and Abewallet are on different machine
+### Abec and Abewallet are on different machines

-If Abec and Abewallet are on different machine, you also should
+If abec (full node) and abewallet (ABEL wallet) are on different machines, we also need to

-- specify the ip address and port of Abec
+- specify the ip address and port of the machine which is running the full node, abec, and
-- Get the certificate of Abec
+- get the RPC certificate of the full node, abec

-To **specify the ip address of Abec**, add this option in *abewallet.conf*,
+To **specify the ip address of abec**, add the following option in *abewallet.conf*,

 ```
 rpcconnect= [IP:PORT]
 ```

-IP and PORT is the ip address and listen port of Abec.
-If port is not specified, it will use default port (8667).
+IP and PORT is the ip address and listening port of abec, respectively.
+If a port is not specified, we presume that the mining machine abec is using the default port (8667) for the RPC communication between abec and abewallet.

-To **get the certificate of Abec**, you should copy *rpc.cert* from the configuration folder of Abec, and paste it into the configuration folder of Abewallet.
+To **get the certificate of abec**, you should copy *rpc.cert* from the configuration folder of abec into the configuration folder of abewallet.

-After finishing these operations, run Abewallet,
+After finishing these operations, run abewallet as follows.

 ```shell
 # Macos and Linux